qasim-ali0/qasim-ali0.github.io/_projects/2_humanoid_world_model.md

 ### Sample Predictions

 Sample predictions from each model variant are shown below.
 Masked-HWM achieves higher visual fidelity and faster inference.
+In the comparison images, the bottom row is generated while top row is ground truth.

 #### Masked Video Transformer